grscheller/boring-math/README.md

 | Special Functions | [boring-math-special-functions][105] | [gh][205] | [gh_pages][305] | boring_math.special_functions |

 These are fun little math projects which I enjoy doing.
 They have many loose threads.
-They are as much to learn Python as they are to to play with math.
+They are as much for me to learn Python as they are for me to play with math.

 ## Copyright and License